 STREAM 3: AFFILIATE MARKETING

-5 // Affiliate product links: Incorporating affiliate links within your blog so that when a reader clicks that link and purchases the item, you receive a commission.
-Commission levels vary enormously from around 5-10% for a physical product to 50% for a digital product like an eBook or eCourse.
+Incorporating affiliate links within your blog so that when a reader clicks that link and purchases the item, you receive a commission.
+Commission levels vary from around 2-10% for a physical product to up to 50% for a digital product like an eBook or eCourse.

 For example, having a “shop your house” section like Chris loves Julia has, would be a great spot to embed affiliate links.

 Check out this post for 11 Affiliate Marketing Networks you should join, and this post on how to create a strong affiliate marketing strategy.